 - In 2016, almost 20 million bicycles were sold in the European Union.

-The country with most cycling enthusiasts is Denmark.
-It’s pretty well known that Danish people love cycling and the numbers prove it:
+The country with the most cycling enthusiasts is Denmark.
+It’s pretty well known that Danish people love cycling and the cycling statistics prove it:

 - Denmark is the most bicycle-friendly country in the world.
 9 out of 10 people own a bike, whereas just 4 out of 10 people own a car.